-Empathy in Action’s interviews included organizations adjusting to the pandemic in order to serve our community.
-They are an amazing group who’s work and stories provide so much inspiration and strength and we appreciate every one of them for taking time out to speak with us.
+Our Spring 2020 interviews included organizations adjusting to the pandemic to better serve our community.
+They are an amazing group whose work and stories provide so much inspiration and strength and we appreciate every one of them for taking time out to speak with us.

 Anyone in Central New York knows Francis House.
 It's reputation for compassionate care at life's end is made apparent by its volunteers and families who have spent time there.
 Working through the limitations brought on by the pandemic are a challenge but we will all come out stronger on the other side.
 For more information go to FrancisHouseNY.org